danmgs/-AWS.Pipeline.CloudFormation/README.md

 ```
 - It is made reachable on port 80 though the ALB url, as it relies on Apache httpd server which acts as reverse-proxy (refer section **4.2.1.**).

-- It has a user management feature and these users are stored in a DynamoDB table.
+- A page allows to manage users stored in a DynamoDB table.

 <details>
   <summary>Click to expand details</summary>